-In 1149, much of Bornholm came under the rule of the archbishopric of Lund and since then the island has become an area of armed rivalry between the governors of the Danish royal authority and the representatives of the archbishopric of Lund.
-The headquarters of the church authorities was Hammershus Castle in the north of the island (its construction began around 1250), and the stronghold of the royal authorities was the old fortress of Lilleborg (expanded in 1150), located in the central part of the island in the current Almindingen forest.
-As a result of the fighting, Lilleborg was destroyed.
+The 9th-12th century was a time of battles between the Germanic Danes and the Slavic Wends over the island.
+The rotund defensive churches on Bornholm date from this period (four of them are still standing today, at Nyker, Olsker, Nylars and Østerlars.
+In 1149 a large part of Bornholm came under the rule of the Archbishopric of Lund, and from then on the island became the scene of armed rivalry between the Danish royal governors and representatives of the Archbishopric of Lund.
+The seat of the ecclesiastical authorities was Hammershus Castle in the north of the island (its construction began around 1250), and the seat of the royal authorities was the old fortress of Lilleborg (extended in 1150), located in the central part of the island in what is now Almindingen forest.
+As a result of ongoing battles, Lilleborg has destroyed.

-After World War II, Bornholm, as part of modern Denmark, benefited from building assistance from Americans and Scandinavian neighbors.
-The destruction of the last days of the war was quickly removed.
+After the Second World War Bornholm, as part of modern Denmark, benefited from building assistance from the Americans and Scandinavian neighbors.
+The devastation of the last days of the war was quickly removed.

-Bornholm is now a province of Denmark, about 40,000 people live on the island.
-As part of the Western European country, Bornholm has a relatively high gross national product and a good pension and social system.
+Bornholm is now a province of Denmark, with about 40,000 people living on the island.
+As part of a Western European country, Bornholm has a relatively high gross national product and a good pension and social system.

 Most of the islanders now live from tourism or agriculture.
 Fishing has lost its historical importance.